davideliason/davideliason.github.com/_portfolio/burning-man-2018.md

 {% include gallery caption="Rex the robot: conscious, rejected, faithful.
 What happens after idealism wears off.." %}

-Conceptually, I want to explore...
+Conceptually, I want to explore the spectrum between a robot who is conscious, a human who has become objectified and/or densistized to being emotionally isolated, and the ways each can complement the other.
+In a dystopian society, what might this look like?

 Tecnically, I'll be starting with using a Teensy 3.6 microcontroller, Octo adaptor, and WS2811 LED strips and possibly adding more interesting things if things don't go sideways.
 Baby steps ;)